maxproknowron/docs/docs/Features/tutorials.md

 !!! warning
        Tutorials just like product lines are dependent on your organization.
-That means that you see the tutorials outside your organsiation although not edit or create them.
+That means that you see the tutorials outside your organization although not edit or create them.

-Users with the Admin or Editor role can **create**, **edit**, or **delete** tutorials inside their organisation, as well as set them as published or unpublished and change their visibility.
+Users with the Admin or Editor role can **create**, **edit**, or **delete** tutorials inside their organization, as well as set them as published or unpublished and change their visibility.

 <p align="center"><img src="https://i.imgur.com/AK6J9OL.gif" width="100%"></p>